 Listen to our podcast on Anchor.fm

-Please use a high-quality microphone, namely a USB headset with integrated microphone or a unidirectional USB microphone (clip-on or stand-alone) with echo-cancelling function.
+Please use a high-quality microphone, namely a USB headset with integrated microphone or a unidirectional USB microphone (clip-on or stand-alone) with a frequency response of at least 125 Hz to 15 000 Hz and an echo-cancelling function.

-a computer, wireless headsets connected to the computer via its built-in Bluetooth, phone earbuds (even if wired) or standard VICO room equipment with omnidirectional microphones, which are often shared.
-None of these perform adequately for remote interpreting because hey do not cover the frequency range of 125 Hz to 15000 Hz that simultaneous
+For VICOs involving interpreting in particular it is not recommended to use microphones built into a PC, wireless headsets connected to the computer via its built-in Bluetooth, phone earbuds (even if wired) or standard VICO room equipment with omnidirectional microphones, which are often shared.
+None of these perform adequately for remote interpreting.
+They do not cover the frequency range of 125 Hz to 15 000 Hz that simultaneous interpreters need in order to be able to listen and speak at the same time, as stipulated in ISO/PAS standard 24019.

-Parties who are attending oral proceedings for the first time, or participating in oral proceedings with simultaneous interpretation for the first time, or who have changed their technical set-up since the last time are strongly advised to arrange a test call before the date of the oral proceedings.
-This should be done in good time (at least ten working days, ideally two to three weeks beforehand), but not more than a month in advance, because of potential software updates.
+Parties who are attending oral proceedings are strongly advised to arrange a test call before the date of the oral proceedings.
+This should be done in good time (preferably two to three weeks – but at least five working days – beforehand), but not more than a month in advance, because of potential software updates.
 Needless to say, the test call should be carried out from the location and with the equipment that will actually be used by the party during the proceedings.

-To arrange a test call, contact the EPO ServiceLine (telephone +31 70 340 4444 or email email@example.com).
-They will schedule a 30-minute test session (available Mondays to Fridays between 08.30 and 18.00 CET) and send you an invitation with the connection details for the call.
+To arrange a test call with us, please send an email to EPOvicotest@epo.org and include your preferred date, your application number and the name and contact details (phone number and email address) of each participant.
+We will then schedule a 30-minute test session (available Mondays to Fridays between 08.30 and 18.00 CET) and send you an invitation with the connection details for the call.

 The test will be an opportunity to check that: